41,993 acres of land sold to date.

 Another problem in the real estate industry is when a listing agent advertises ranch for sale but will not compensate a buyers agent fairly when the agent brings a buyer.
 Or in other words, will only offer to pay the buyers agent a 1.5% or 2% commission.
 This action is not helpful to the land owner and discourages buyers agents from showing your property.
 At Gaines Land Sales, if there is a cooperating broker, they can expect to be paid 1/2 of the full sales commission when they bring the buyer.
 This will boost market exposure of your property.

 Occasionally, some listing agents will even lie and explain that a property has been SOLD or is off the market when contacted by a Buyer's agent that hopes to show your ranch.
 A viable buyer could be lost all in the name of a listing agent that doesn't wish to share a sales commission.
-Sadly, these are just a couple of mistakes that happen occasionally and are against the law according to the Texas Real Estate Commission.
+Sadly, these are just a couple of the missteps that happen daily in the real estate industry.
+This kind of behavior is against the law according to the Texas Real Estate Commission.

 I am actively searching for new listings to sell.
 I do not list real estate inside of the city limits.
 I have truly specialized in Farm, Ranch and Hunting properties since 1999.
 So, if you are interested in Selling a ranch, ask more questions, get informed, expect more.
 I would love to have the opportunity to serve you.
 However, if you decide to hire another Real Estate company, at least hire a Specialized Broker that lives in the same area as your ranch and will make themselves available to show your ranch when the need arises.